danielsaidi/website_danielsaidi/collections/_posts/2019/2019-01-26-async-operations.md

 reactivecocoa: https://github.com/ReactiveCocoa/ReactiveCocoa
 ---

-Swift is an amazing language, but I find that it lacks good support for coordinating async operations in sophisticated ways.
-In this post, I will look at existing libraries for solving this problem, then discuss a lightweight alternative that uses a couple of simple protocols and implementations.
+Swift is an amazing language, but currently lacks good support for coordinating async operations in a sophisticated way.
+In this post, I will look at existing libraries for solving this, then discuss a lightweight alternative that uses a couple of simple protocols and implementations.

 ## 3rd party alternatives

-While languages like .NET and JavaScript has native support for async/await and Kotlin has coroutines, Swift developers must rely on 3rd party libraries or build their own solution for working with async operations.
-Let's look at a couple of existing libraries.
+While languages like .NET and JavaScript has native support for async/await and Kotlin has coroutines, Swift relies on complicated foundation tools, 3rd party libraries or custom solutions.

+Let's look at a couple of existing libraries that aims at solving this problem.

 ### PromiseKit

-[PromiseKit]({{page.promisekit}}) is a nice library that gives you access to a `Promise` model that makes your code look something like this:
+[PromiseKit]({{page.promisekit}}) gives you access to a `Promise` model that makes your code look something like this:

 ```swift
 firstly {